Perceptua/perceptua/_posts/2024-09-08-dihedral-poem-of-order-six.md

         <p>
             The scheme of the preceding poem is based on D<sub>3</sub>, the dihedral group of order 6.
-D<sub>3</sub> can be thought of as the group of symmetries of an equilateral triangle, as shown above.
+D<sub>3</sub> can be thought of as the group of symmetries of an equilateral triangle.
 These symmetries are used in the poem's construction to determine the positions of certain "vertex" words within each stanza.
-The rules for this "dihedral poem" are as follows
+The rules for this dihedral poem are as follows:
         </p>
         <ol type="i">
             <li>